jhpyle/docassemble/_docs/config.md

 checkin interval: 6000
 {% endhighlight %}

+If you set the `checkin interval` to `0`, this will turn off the check-in mechanism altogether.
+This might be useful if you do not need the check-in feature and you want to prevent unnecessary traffic and CPU usage.

+The features that rely on the `checkin interval` being greater than zero include:

+- Notifications of the results of [background tasks].
+- The [check in] feature.
+- The [live help] features.

+Other than setting `checkin interval` to `0`, it is probably not a good idea to reduce this value below `6000`.
+If requests to modify a single interview come in too frequently, problems can occur.

 ## <a name="docassemble git url"></a>Alternative GitHub location for docassemble

 The [Packages] feature updates the **docassemble** software directly